 A router filters unwanted external traffic and acts as a packet filter which stops the firewall from having to analyze each packet presented to the router; however, routers must be configured for the healthcare environment where they are used.

 An Access Control List (ACL) should be used.
-This allows security filtering and blocks to be placed on IP addresses, while extended ACLs also deny or permit packets based on packet header information, protocols or port numbers.
+This allows security filtering and blocks to be placed on IP addresses, while extended ACLs also deny or permit packets based on packet header information, protocols, or port numbers.

-It is all too easy to concentrate on the technical aspect of network security, but the routers themselves must be protected from tampering.
-It is a quick and easy process to reset routers to factory standards and undo protections, so they must also be physically secured and access to the location where they are housed must be controlled.
+It is all too easy to concentrate on the technical aspect of network security, but routers themselves must be protected from tampering.
+It is a quick and easy process to reset routers to factory standards and undo protections, so they must also be physically secured and access to the locations where they are housed must be controlled.